opendatahub-io/opendatahub.io/pages/docs/architecture.md

 **BeakerX** ([http://beakerx.com/](http://beakerx.com/)) is an extension to Jupyter Notebooks that includes tools for plotting, creating tables and forms and many more.

-{% include next-link.html label="Roadmap" url="/docs/roadmap/future.html" %}
+{% include next-link.html label="Landscape" url="/docs/landscape.html" %}